 You must assess the overall backup requirements, objectives, and your enterprise policies.
 Include the requirements for storing backups in specific locations like on premises, off premises, your recovery time objective (RTO), and recovery point objective (RPO).

-Each location offers a different combination of storage cost, RTO, number of copies, and network egress charges.
-You must choose the best choice based on the application requirements, costs, and capabilities of your backup software.
+There are several places where you can store backup data (backup repository).
+Each location offers a different combination of storage cost, recovery time objective (RTO), number of copies, and network egress charges.
+Base your choice on the application requirements, costs, and capabilities of your backup software.

-There are several options for storing backups of VMs and data.
-Consider the following main choices and their key aspects relevant for backup:
+Consider the following main choices and their key aspects relevant for storing backups of VMs and data:

-Cloud Storage.
-You can also use Cloud Storage to store backup files in a fast, low-cost, and durable storage, and replicate data across zones and regions for higher redundancy.
-Data is stored and moved between storage tiers based on user-defined triggers and can be used to optimize costs by keeping frequently used data in faster storage tiers and older data in lower-cost storage tiers.
+- Use Cloud Storage to store backup files.
+Cloud Storage stores data across zones and regions for higher redundancy.
+Data is stored and moved between storage tiers based on user-defined triggers.
+Cloud Storage helps to optimize costs by keeping frequently used data in faster storage tiers and older data in lower-cost storage tiers.
 Refer to your backup solution vendor documentation for Cloud Storage integration.

 IAM and vSphere permissions